-- Staff will inform parents/carers if there are concerns about risk to self or others.
+- all staff are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation - staff will inform parents/carers if there are concerns about risk to self or others.
 For example, reporting deliberate self-harm or suicidal ideation.
-In the majority of circumstances, reporting this information to parents/carers will have the child's consent, however, we may overrule this when concerned about their risk. - We expect parents to keep the school informed if there are concerns about mental health that could affect their child's safety while attending school.
+In the majority of circumstances, reporting this information to parents/carers will have the child's consent, however, we may overrule this when concerned about their risk - we expect parents to keep the school informed if there are concerns about mental health that could affect their child's safety while attending school.
 Information will be treated confidentially and will only be shared with staff on a 'need-to-know' basis.
-In some cases, historical facts about mental health should be shared with the school. - We will pass on details to other organisations if we have concerns about the safety, risk or well-being of a child or young person.
-This is our duty.
+In some cases, historical facts about mental health should be shared with the school - we will pass on details to other organisations if we have concerns about the safety, risk or well-being of a child or young person.
+This is our duty of care.